View Joanne Podlucky's Obituary on lenconnect.com and share memories

 |

-Sister Joanne was born in Johnstown, Pennsylvania, to Joseph and Julia (Viboch) Podlucky.
-She graduated from Vincentian High School in Pittsburgh, Pennsylvania; received a Bachelors of Arts degree in English from La Roche College in Pittsburgh, and a Masters of Arts degree in Communication from University of Notre Dame in Notre Dame, Indiana.
+Sister Joanne was born in Johnstown, Penn., to Joseph and Julia (Viboch) Podlucky.
+She graduated from Vincentian High School in Pittsburgh, Penn.; received a Bachelor of Arts degree in English from La Roche College in Pittsburgh, and a Master of Arts degree in Communication from University of Notre Dame in Notre Dame, Ind.

-Sister Joanne spent nine years ministering as an elementary and junior high school teacher in Pittsburg, Duquesne and Donora, Pennsylvania; and in Montgomery, Alabama.
-She also served for eight years as the advertising coordinator and public relations director for the Adrian Dominican Sisters; for 10 years as video producer and communication consultant for JPT Communications in Plymouth; and for 11 years in various administrative positions for the Dominican Center for Religious Development of Michigan.
-Sister Joanne became a resident of the Dominican Life Center in Adrian in 2016.
+Sister Joanne spent nine years ministering as an elementary and junior high school teacher in Pittsburgh, Duquesne and Donora, Penn.; Montgomery, Ala.; and Chicago, Ill.
+She also served for eight years as the advertising coordinator and public relations and communications director for the Adrian Dominican Sisters; eight years as media specialist and the director of corporate communications for Mercy Health Services in Farmington Hills; 10 years as video producer and communication consultant as JPT Communications in Plymouth; and for 11 years in various administrative positions for the Dominican Center for Religious Development of Michigan.
+Sister became a resident of the Dominican Life Center in Adrian in 2016.

 Sister Joanne was preceded in death by her parents.
-She is survived by two sisters: Francine Hill (Donald) of Sugar Land, Texas, and Carolyn Silka (Joseph) of Carlisle, Pennsylvania; and two brothers: Joseph Podlucky (Su Shan) of Camp Hill, and Ronald Podlucky (Dorothy) of Windber, both in Pennsylvania.
+She is survived by two sisters: Francine Hill (Donald) of Missouri City, Texas, and Carolyn Silka (Joseph) of Carlisle, Penn.; and two brothers: Joseph Podlucky (Su Shan) of Camp Hill, and Ronald Podlucky (Dorothy) of Windber, both in Pennsylvania.

-Welcome of Sister Joanne will be on Friday, Dec.
-27, at 6 p.m. in the Dominican Life Center Lobby; the wake will follow from 6:15 to 7 p.m. in the Rose Room of the Dominican Life Center.
-The Reception of the Body and Vigil Prayer will be at 7 p.m. in St. Catherine Chapel.
-The Mass of Christian burial will be offered in St. Catherine Chapel on Saturday, Dec.
-28, at 10:30 a.m.
+Welcome of Sister Joanne was held on on Friday, Dec.
+27, 2019, at 6 p.m. in the Dominican Life Center Lobby; the Wake followed from 6:15 to 7 p.m. in the Rose Room of the Dominican Life Center.
+The Reception of the Body and Vigil Prayer was held at 7 p.m. in the St. Catherine Chapel.
+The Mass of Christian burial will be offered in the St. Catherine Chapel on Saturday, Dec.
+28, 2019 at 10:30 a.m.
 The Rite of Committal will be in the Congregation cemetery.
 Memorial gifts may be made to Adrian Dominican Sisters, 1257 East Siena Heights Drive, Adrian, Michigan, 49221.

 Funeral arrangements are being handled by Anderson-Marry Funeral Home, Adrian.